The origin of secular Buddhism

 The dharma takes root

-At the same time they have explored how the teachings resonate with important schools of western philosophy, from the ancient Greeks to modern & post-metaphysical schools such as phenomenology, existentialism and American pragmatism.
-Secular Buddhists also query orthodox interpretations of the teachings, not least those that wed them to metaphysical truth claims.
+At the same time, Batchelor and other secular Buddhists have explored how Gotama’s teachings resonate with important schools of Western philosophy, from the ancient Greeks to modern and post-metaphysical schools such as phenomenology, existentialism, and American pragmatism.
+This exploration has produced an approach to secular Buddhism that also queries orthodox interpretations of the teachings, not least those that wed them to metaphysical truth claims.

-Finally, secular Buddhists advocate fully egalitarian, inclusive and democratic sanghas (communities of practitioners) in which there is little or no distinction between teachers and other practitioners.
+Finally, this approach to secular Buddhism emphasizes the need to move beyond monastic models of the community of spiritual practitioners, called the sangha.
+Secular Buddhists advocate for fully egalitarian, inclusive, and democratic sanghas, where there is little or no distinction between teachers and other practitioners.

 Secular Buddhist communities and websites have proliferated in the last twenty years, primarily (but not exclusively) in English-speaking parts of the world.